Last modified:

 Select

-Save base data to save all work order details.
+Save to save all work order details.

 Keep track of the work order status

 As the creator and owner of the work order, you keep track of the status of your work order in the Work orders portlet.
+You will also be informed about any status changes via email.
+The decision of one of the assignees changes the status of the whole work order.

 Check results and close a work order